Vonng/pigsty/docs/PARAM.md

 name: `redis_node`, type: `int`, level: `I`

-redis node sequence number, node int id required
+redis node sequence number,  unique integer among redis cluster is required

-no default value
+You have to explicitly define the node id for each redis node.